foss-for-synopsys-dwc-arc-processors/toolchain/doc/ide/debugging-with-opellaxd.rst

 Board should be configured mostly the same way as for OpenOCD, see :ref:`Board Configuration
 <debugging-with-openocd-board-configuration>`.

-However, it might be necessary to change some jumper settings when comparing to OpenOCD configuration.
-For example, to use Opella-XD with EM Starter Kit 1.1 you should set J8 jumper.
+However, for AXS it is necessary to change some jumper settings when comparing to OpenOCD configuration.
+Please refer to :ref:`AXS with Opella-XD board configuration <axs-opella-board-configuration>`.
-Refer to the User Guide of EM Starter Kit or AXC00x CPU Card you are using.

 Specifying properties for Opella-XD
 -----------------------------------